meysampg/yii2-formbuilder/README.md

 Yii2 Form Builder
 =================
+🟥⚠️ _THIS PACKAGE IS ABANDONED.
+PLEASE SELECT ANOTHER PACKAGE OR FORK THIS REPOSITORY AND INFORM ME ON p.g.meysam [at] Gmail [dot] com TO REFER TO YOUR PACKAGE IN PACKAGIST_ ⚠️🟥

 A drag and drop form builder with jQuery for Yii2 which built upon to [jQuery FormBuilder](https://github.com/kevinchappell/formBuilder) plugin.

 Installation